 A good feature roadmap will allow you to assign tasks, dates, and team members to specific tasks to maximize their abilities and keep everyone on track.

-Perhaps non-intuitively, this structure will actually allow team members more autonomy as they will have a defined expectation of them and execute accordingly.
+Perhaps non-intuitively, this structure will allow team members more autonomy.
+They will have a defined expectation of them and execute accordingly.

 Align the Team